 Although most Chiari Malformations happen when the foetus is developing, they can develop later in life, but very rarely.
 This can occur if too much cerebrospinal fluid is removed as a result of:

 - exposure to toxic substances

-The treatment for Chiari Malformations differs depending on the type and its symptoms.
+The management for Chiari Malformations differs depending on the type and its symptoms.

-Chiari Malformations do not require treatment if there are no symptoms or if it doesn’t interfere with daily activities.
+Chiari Malformations do not require intervention if there are no symptoms or if it doesn’t interfere with daily activities.
 However, drugs can be used to control symptoms like pain.

 In serious cases of Chiari Malformation, surgery is the only option for relieving symptoms or stopping the progression of central nervous system injury.

 Several types of surgery can be performed as treatment which include: